rafaelaqfc/Final-Project-SQL/cleaning_data.md

     WHERE
     product_quantity IS NULL;

--- From that on, it was important to start cleaning up the analytics table.
+-- From that on, we proceed to check and clean up also the "analytics" table:

 SELECT *
 	FROM analytics;